Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

-Up to this point, the framework we set for investigating conditional separation of approximating solutions is very similar to that in \cite{MMP}.
+Up to this point, the framework we set for investigating conditional separation of approximating solutions is very similar to that in Mueller, Mytnik and Perkins \cite{MMP}.
 The \emph{interactions} between the approximating solutions considered in both cases are, however, very different in nature.
-For example, the covariation between $X^i$ and $Y^j$ under $\Q^i_\vep$ from Girsanov's theorem is the main source of difficulty in our case, as is not in \cite{MMP}.
-For this reason, our case calls for a new analysis in many aspects.
-Our result for the conditional separation can be captured quantitatively by saying: for arbitrarily small $\delta>0$,
+For example, bounding the finite variation process of the semimartingale $Y^j(\1)$ under $\Q ^i_{\varepsilon}$ is the main source of difficulty in our case, but this creates no difficulty in \cite{MMP}.
+Hence, our case calls for a new analysis again.
+Our result for the conditional separation can be captured quantitatively by saying that for arbitrarily small $\delta>0$,

-Here, the initial behavior of $X^i(\1)$ under $\Q^i_\vep$ as a constant multiple of a $4$-dimensional Bessel squared process readily gives the first part of (\ref{stat:condsep+}).
-(See Section~\ref{sec:2ndsep-basic}.)
-On the other hand, the extra order, which is roughly $(t-s_i)^{1/2}$, for the sum of the (potential) invaders $Y^j$ can be seen as the result of using spatial structure, which is not available for the SDE's discussed above.
+Here, the initial behavior of $X^i(\1)$ under $\Q^i_{\varepsilon}$ as a constant multiple of a \mbox{$4$-}dimensional Bessel squared process readily gives the first part of (\ref{statcondsep+}) (see Section~\ref{sectauvep}).
+On the other hand, the extra order, which is roughly $(t-s_i)^{1/2}$, for the sum of the (potential) invaders $Y^j$ can be seen as the result of spatial structure.

-In fact, the above framework needs to be further modified in a critical way due to a technical difficulty which arises in our setting (but not in \cite{MMP}).
+In fact, the above framework needs to be further modified in a critical way due to a technical difficulty which arises in our setting (but not in Mueller, Mytnik and Perkins \cite{MMP}).
 We must consider a slightly looser definition for critical clusters, and a slightly more stringent definition for lateral clusters.
-It will be convenient to consider this modified classification for the $Y^j$ clusters, still indexed by $j\in \mathcal J^i(t)$ for convenience, landing inside a slightly larger rectangle in place of $\mc R^i(t)$.
+It will be convenient to consider this modified classification for the $Y^j$ clusters, still indexed by $j\in\mathcal J^i(t)$, landing inside a slightly larger rectangle in place of $\mc R^i(t)$.
 Write

 where $\mc C^i(t)$ and $\mc L^i(t)$ are the random index sets associated with critical clusters and lateral clusters, respectively.
-(See Section~\ref{sec:2ndsep-setup} for the precise classification.)
+See Section~\ref{sec2ndsep-setup} for the precise classification.

-Let us now bound the sum of the total masses $Y^j_t(\1)$, $j\in \mathcal J^i(t)$, under $\Q^i_\vep$.
-As in \cite{MMP}, this part plays a key role in this work.
-The treatment of the sum is through an analysis of its first-moment.
-The emphasis is on the covariation process between $X^i$ and $Y^j$ under $\Bbb Q^i_\vep$ for $j\in \mc J^i(t)$ resulting from Girsanov's theorem.
+Let us discuss the method to bound the sum of the total masses $Y^j_t(\1 )$, $j\in\mathcal J^i(t)$, under $\Q^i_{\varepsilon}$ [recall (\ref{statcondsep+})].
+As in Mueller, Mytnik and Perkins \cite{MMP}, this part plays a major role in the present work besides the selection of approximating solutions.
+The treatment of the sum is through an analysis of its first moment, or more precisely an analysis of the expected finite variation process of $Y^j(\1)$ under $\mathbb Q^i_{\varepsilon}$ for $j\in\mc J^i(t)$.